 A study of major European philosophers and systems of thought in the 16th through the 18th centuries, especially in terms of theories of knowledge and being.
 Emphasis is placed on the dynamics of the Renaissance, the opposing schools of rationalism and empiricism, and the synthesis of the divergent ideas in the philosophy of Immanuel Kant.
-Prerequisite: PHIL 110.
+Prerequisite: Any 200-level PHIL course or instructor consent.

-PHIL 323 CONTEMPORARY PHILOSOPHY
+PHIL 326 CONTEMPORARY PHILOSOPHY

 A survey of some of the major European philosophical trends of the 19th and 20th centuries beginning with Hegel and including Marxism, phenomenology and analytic philosophy.
 Theories of knowledge and being receive focused treatment.
 Six previous hours in philosophy are recommended before taking this course.
-Prerequisite: PHIL 110.
+Prerequisite: Nine credit hours in PHIL or instructor consent.